davidsbatista/davidsbatista.net/_posts/2017-11-13-Conditional_Random_Fields.md

 ### __CRF Important Observations__

-* MEMMs are normalized locally over each observation, and hence suffer from the Label Bias problem, where the transitions going out from a state compete only against each other, as opposed to all the other transitions in the model.
+* MEMMs are normalized locally over each observation and hence suffer from the Label Bias problem, where the transitions going out from a state compete only against each other, as opposed to all the other transitions in the model.

 * CRFs avoid the label bias problem a weakness exhibited by Maximum Entropy Markov Models (MEMM).
-The big difference between MEMM and CRF is that MEMM is locally renormalized and suffers from the label bias problem, while CRFs are globally re-normalized.
+The big difference between MEMM and CRF is that MEMM is locally renormalized and suffers from the label bias problem, while CRFs are globally renormalised.

-* The inference algorithm in CRF is again based on Viterbi algorithm.
+* The inference algorithm in CRF is again based on the Viterbi algorithm.

 * Output transition and observation probabilities are not modelled separately.